 Why is customer retention important for your business?

-Continually losing existing customers while winning new business could cause your business to stop growing or, worse yet, start to shrink.
-Retaining existing customers helps you steadily increase your customer count along with revenue and profitability.
+Continually losing existing customers while winning new business could cause your company to stop growing or, worse yet, start to shrink.
+Needless to say, you’d have to continuously spend on customer acquisition, thus ballooning your customer acquisition costs (CAC).
+Retaining existing customers, on the other hand, helps you steadily build your customer base along with revenue and profitability.

 The value of customer retention vs. customer acquisition